Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Townhome-Style Structuring

-Duplex buildings platted for individual unit sales
+Duplex buildings platted for individual townhome sales

 Financeability by Design